DIY Christmas Wreaths with Flowers

 Christmas Wreaths Essential Supplies

 • Wreath Base: A grapevine, foam, or wireframe works great.
-I prefer grapevine—it’s sturdy and gives a rustic look.
+I prefer grapevine – it’s sturdy and gives a rustic look.

 • Fresh Christmas Flowers: Poinsettias, roses, carnations, or even orchids for a unique twist.

 • Greenery: Pine, cedar, eucalyptus, or holly add that lush, wintry vibe.
+Consider using fresh greenery for the best results.

 • Decorative Accents: Pinecones, berries, cinnamon sticks, or tiny ornaments.

 • Tools: Floral wire, scissors, hot glue gun, and wire cutters.
+Make sure to have a set of floral tools handy.

-• Ribbon: Choose one that matches your theme—classic red, plaid, or metallic.
+• Ribbon: Choose one that matches your theme – classic red, plaid, or metallic.

 Optional Add-Ons